NairoDorian/Laser-Cube-TouchDesigner/README.md

 1) Download and install **[TouchDesigner](https://derivative.ca/download)**
 2) Download the latest release of this script **[HERE](https://github.com/NairoDorian/Laser-Cube-TouchDesigner/raw/main/TD_LASER_CUBE_WIFI_LAN_2022.toe)**
-3) (Only if you want to connect to more than 1 Laser at the same time on a different network, each cube being in Server Mode) You need to setup the IP assignated to the Cube by default, via Wifi & Ethernet
+3) (Only if you want to connect to more than 1 Laser at the same time on a different network, each cube being in Server Mode) You need to change the IP assignated to the Cube by default, via Wifi & Ethernet

 To setup the Cube address manualy, connect to it via Ethernet or Wifi and enter its configuration page, by default at http://192.168.1.1/
 Default Username: LaserCubeUser